shatgulogen/SystemsDesignNotes/README.md

 Caches are often used to store responses to network requests as well as results of computationally-long operations.

-Note that data in a cache can become **stale** if the main source of truth for that data(i.e., the main database behine the cache) gets updated and the cache doesn't.
+Note that data in a cache can become **stale** if the main source of truth for that data(i.e., the main database behind the cache) gets updated and the cache doesn't.

 #### **Cache Hit**